junaidzm13/mini-interpreter-challenge/README.md

 - There is a space between function name and argument(s).
 Function arguments are space separated.
 - Functions never mutate original arguments but instead return a copy.
 - Calling a function with an incorrect number of arguments will result in an error.
+- If a single expression raises multiple errors, you can treat it as a single error.
 - No semicolons at the end of the line.
-- `//` is used to
+- `//` in the examples is used to denote a comment.
+It will not appear in the actual code.

 ### Printing to console

 Can be done with method `puts` which accepts a single String argument.
-Providing an argument of any type other than string will result in an error.
+Providing an argument of any type other than String will result in an error.
-Returns `null`
+This function returns `null`

 Example: